 CONCLUSION

 Return-cost analysis show that farmers continue cultivation of kharif paddy since total return covers the operational cost only.
 Otherwise, it would have been a risky business if total cost i.e. Cost C2 is considered.
 Farmers in general pay more importance on operational cost (Cost A1) to assess their profitability on investment on specific crop.
 The estimated R2 value for beneficiary farmers was 0.63 which clearly indicates that 63 per cent of the variations in rice yield are explained by the explanatory variables considered in the model.
 The elasticity coefficients of hired labour (0.15), seeds (0.08), DAP/SSP (0.14), farm yard manure (0.16) and irrigation (0.15) were found positive and statistically significant.
 It was observed that the efficiency ratio of seeds, DAP, farm yard manures and irrigation were more than one in each case which clearly indicates that these resources are being used at sub-optimum level and therefore, farmers could improve economic efficiency and productivity if they use more of these resources.
 On the other hand, the cost of hired labour (0.77) had to be reduced from the existing mean level since the ratio has been found to be less than one.
 This clearly indicates that the input is being over utilized.
 The level of adjustments estimated for various resources to earn optimum returns were seeds (75.37 per cent), DAP/SSP (81.88 per cent), farm yard manures (51.14 per cent) and irrigation (79.72 per cent), respectively.
 Similarly, the estimated R2 value for non-beneficiary farmers was 0.53 which clearly indicates that 53 per cent of the variations in yield of rice were explained by the explanatory variables included in the model.
 The elasticity coefficients of family labour (0.16), Urea (0.04), farm yard manure (0.12) and irrigation (0.07) were found positive and statistically significant.
 Also, the cost on family labour (0.48) had to be reduced from the existing mean level since the ratio has been found to be less than one.
 This clearly indicates that the input is being over utilized.
 The level of adjustments estimated for various resources to earn optimum returns were Urea (65.10 per cent), farm yard manures (32.61per cent) and irrigation (69.56 per cent), respectively.
 It is highly recommend to enrich the farmers with appropriate technical information, exchange of ideas and exposure, so that they could obtain optimum price for their resources for increasing production and return from rice cultivation.
-Also, the factors responsible for inefficiencies need to be identified and addressed properly for achieving a higher production in paddy.
+Also, the factors responsible for inefficiencies need to be identified and addressed properly for achieving a higher return in paddy production.

 REFERENCES